Story by Lena Desmond, Photos by Sergio David Spadavecchia/for opXpeditions

 Tucked into the Bow Valley, in the heart of the Canadian Rockies, Canmore is more wilderness than it is colonized by humans.
 Bookended by Kananaskis Country and Banff National Park, we were mere guests of the wild creatures who inhabit the surrounding forests, and the wilder people who call Canmore home.

 While Canmore began as a coal mining hub, officially christened as a town in 1965, in today’s popular imagination—just as in reality—the town hosts more Olympians than any other place in the world.
 Skiers, biathletes, mountaineers, rock climbers, ice climbers and mountain bikers abound in this playground, sharing the land along with their unlikely neighbours.
 Black bears, with their pointy ears and dog-like snouts; grizzlies, with their crush-velvet coats, extra-long claws and shoulder humps; sly humourless cougars.
-This is their home too, amongst the more innocent elk and goats, day hikers and tourists.
+This is their home too, among the more innocent elk and goats, day hikers and tourists.

 To visit Canmore is to find yourself outdoors.
 It would take a lifetime to explore the infatuating alpine environment that is the Continental Divide’s Rocky Mountains.